Hong Kong Bets Billions on AI Research Institute to Challenge Silicon Valley

 On 12 March 2026, the Hong Kong government formally appointed the Board of Directors for the Hong Kong Artificial Intelligence Research and Development Institute, a wholly government-owned body tasked with driving AI research, commercialisation, and industry adoption.
-The non-official directors serve a two-year term running through March 2028.
+The non-official directors serve a two-year term through March 2028.

 "We are pressing ahead with the industrialisation of AI and deepening its integration across various industries, while encouraging wider AI application, thereby achieving the target of adoption and utilisation by all." - Paul Chan Mo-po, Financial Secretary, HKSAR Government